a-h-designs/Check-Code/README.md

-This app makes it easier to get the check codes for all locations within the stock room.
+This android app makes it easier to get the check codes for all locations within the stock room.<br>
+This app is fully offline, so you never have to worry about having a connection to use it.

 ![](Download.jpg)
 You will get this warning when you click on download, click on download anyway (highlighted above).